-- There has been discussion at a CSES faculty meeting to include the CSES Graduate SLO Assessment rubric in the CSES Graduate Student Handbook so that all incoming students are fully aware of student learning outcomes for the M.S. program. - To institutionalize the implementation of assessment during defenses, a department policy should be developed where each CSES graduate student must inform the CSES Dept (i.e. the CSES Dept Head and CSES Office Manager) of a scheduled defense two weeks prior to the

-- defense and obtain a "CSES Exit" packet.
-Among other items, the CSES Exit packet has the CSES Graduate SLO Assessment rubric for each Advisory Committee member to complete and return to Rachael Armstrong in 115 PTSC. - The CSES Dept needs to collect data from CSES Graduate SLO Assessment rubrics during 2016-2017 in order to compile baseline data of competency levels among graduate students.
+- There has been discussion at a CSES faculty meeting to include the CSES Graduate SLO Assessment rubric in the CSES Graduate Student Handbook so that all incoming students are fully aware of student learning outcomes for the Ph.D. program. - To institutionalize the implementation of assessment during dissertation defenses, a department policy should be developed where each CSES graduate student must inform the CSES Dept (i.e. the CSES Dept Head and CSES Office Manager) of a scheduled defense two weeks prior to the defense and obtain a "CSES Exit" packet.
+Among other items, the CSES Exit packet has the CSES Graduate SLO Assessment rubric for each Advisory Committee member to complete and return to Rachael Armstrong in 115 PTSC. - The CSES Dept needs to collect data from CSES Graduate SLO Assessment rubrics during 2016-2017 in order to compile a more complete baseline dataset of competency levels among graduate students.